speeps/StakeholderScore/assessment.md

 ## Evolving (high scores)
 The company actively connects people from different backgrounds, identities, abilities and socio-economic status to foster equity and a better standard of living for the communities they touch.

-11) *The company proactively seeks to work with and include the perspectives of a diverse group of people in decision-making.*
+12) *The company proactively seeks to work with and include the perspectives of a diverse group of people in decision-making.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")
+(completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page

-12) *The people financially benefiting from the company reflect the diversity of the communities in which it operates.*
+13) *The people financially benefiting from the company reflect the diversity of the communities in which it operates.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

-13) *The senior leadership of the company reflects the diversity of the communities in which it operates.*
+14) *The senior leadership of the company reflects the diversity of the communities in which it operates.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

 ------Page 5 END------